flox/flox/cli/flox/doc/flox-edit.md

 ## Transactionally edit the environment manifest.

-By default invokes an editor with a copy of the local manifest for the user to interactively edit.
+By default, invokes an editor with a copy of the local manifest for the user to interactively edit.
 The editor is found by querying `$EDITOR`, `$VISUAL`, and then by looking for common editors in `$PATH`.